 Art from local well known artist Gordon Heuther is on display.
 Gordon has his own gallery just north of town and his artwork is also displayed at Artesa winery.

 Look for another label available to taste on site called JAM Cellars.
 This is a cleverly assigned name for two reasons, first it is the initials of John Anthony combined with the initial of his wife’s first name, Michele and second these wines are a bit like desert and or slightly jammy.
 They typically have some residual sugar left, are all from Napa sources and are very reasonably priced.
-See www.jamcellars.com for more details.
+We have a much more extensive review of JAM Cellars, listed on this website.
+Also see www.jamcellars.com for more details.

 For every bottle of wine purchased in the tasting room John Anthony donates $1 to the V Foundation for Cancer research. www.jimmyv.org